The Ultimate Direct Response Facebook Advertising Guide

 Furthermore, this setting cannot be changed once the campaign has been created so the decision needs to be made at the beginning.

-Depending on what you decided to go with there are two options:
+Depending on what you decide to go with there are two options:

 Facebook Ads Frequency Control

-Facebook Ads frequency control is crucial to avoid over-saturating your audience and creating ad fatigue or worse yet make a negative brand impression.
+Facebook Ads frequency control is crucial to avoid over-saturating your audience and creating ad fatigue or worse yet making a negative brand impression.

 Ad fatigue is especially significant to watch when targeting smaller audience segments.